charlieamer/battle-city-online-haxe/README.md

-# battle-city-online-haxe
+# Battle city online with Haxe language
-Battle city online game, developed in haxe.
+To install all dependencies run `haxelib install all --always`